NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly being used as the foundation of agentic systems that can be used to address complex, real-world problems \cite{yaoreact,deng2024mind2web}.
-In agentic problem settings, a language model interacts with both the user as well as the environment to collect information or execute tasks that allow the agent to carry out the user's request.
-This ability to interface with the broader environment is enabled through calls to tools or application programming interfaces (APIs), and has resulted in systems with diverse applications ranging from software assistants \cite{jimenezswe}, to diagnostic systems \cite{roy2024exploring}, to even formal theorem provers \cite{thakur23language}.
+Autonomous agents, built with Large language models (LLMs), are gaining popularity in solving complex, real-world problems \cite{yaoreact,deng2024mind2web}.
+LLMs handle a user's request by understanding their intents, planning the required tasks to address it, executing those tasks step by step, and providing a response.
+For most real-world problems~\cite{jimenezswe,roy2024exploring,thakur23language}, LLMs must interact with external environments through tool, function, and API calls (Application Programming Interface), which primarily leverages LLMs' tool calling abilities\footnote{API, function calling and tool-use are used interchangeably throughout the paper}.

-For LLMs to be able to utilize APIs\footnote{API and function are used interchangeably throughout the paper} properly, they must be capable of executing the following tasks based on a user's query: (a) API detection, i.e., from a list of available APIs, choose which APIs need to be called, (b) slot filling, i.e., given an API, identify the correct parameters and fill in values, and (c) sequencing, i.e., list the sequence of full API calls needed to respond to the user query.
-Of the three categories, sequencing is often viewed as the most challenging as it requires both API detection and slot-filling to create well-formed API calls.
+The significant reliance on LLMs' function calling abilities led recent research to continuously improve this dimension of LLMs.
+On one hand, approaches to improve function calling have exploded~\cite{abdelaziz2024granite,liu2024apigen,srinivasan2023nexusraven}; on the other hand, benchmarks and evaluations are lagging behind.
+For instance, BFCL v1 and v2 focused on evaluating single, multiple, and parallel function calling tasks for both non-executable and executable versions~\cite{berkeley-function-calling-leaderboard}.
+Works such as API-Blend~\cite{basu2024apiblendcomprehensivecorporatraining} complemented prior work by introducing granular task evaluation such as slot-filling, API-detection, and sequencing.
+BFCL v3 has progressed further into agentic use cases with multi-step and multi-turn function calling evaluation.

-Unfortunately, while existing datasets used for evaluating API calling capabilities will test each of the three categories, the way in which they evaluate sequencing is incomplete.
-That is, existing evaluation benchmarks pose sequencing as the prediction of single or multiple isolated API calls, where the output of any particular API call within that sequence is considered irrelevant.
-In contrast, for many real-world tasks, a sequence of API calls may be nested, i.e., the output of some API calls may be used in the arguments to subsequent API calls.
-Figure \ref{fig:data_flow} shows an example of a nested sequence of APIs, where the first API has to be executed first and its output is used as an argument for the next two API calls.
+However, benchmarks for fundamental but complex tasks such as the sequencing of functions have not been well explored yet, which forms the basis of this work.
+Existing evaluation benchmarks pose sequencing as the prediction of single or multiple isolated API calls, where the output of any particular API call within that sequence is considered irrelevant.
+In contrast, for many real-world tasks, a sequence of API calls is nested, i.e., the output of some API calls is used in the arguments of subsequent API calls.
+Figure \ref{fig:data_flow} shows one such example of a nested sequence of APIs.